lambdakb/trackball-lt6c/README.md

 The exported schematic is also available under [`output/schematics`](output/schematics/).

-PCB has been designed using [KiCad EDA 8.0](https://www.kicad.org/).

 ## Firmware

 Firmware has been built using the [`vial` fork](https://github.com/vial-kb/vial-qmk) of [QMK](https://qmk.fm).